jejmule/pyKoalaRemote/README.MD.md

 ## Installation using pip

     pip install pyKoalaRemote

+ ## Test
+ From Ipython console

+    from pyKoalaRemote import client
+    run client
+It runs test code in the
 ## Usage
 Import the class client from the pyKoalaRemote and create an instance